Skip to main content

 A Shariah-compliant investment avoids companies or financial practices that are not permitted under Islamic law.
 This includes:

-• No investments in businesses involved in alcohol, gambling, tobacco, or weapons
+• No investments in businesses involved in alcohol, gambling, tobacco, or weapons.

-• No interest-based earnings (riba)
+• No interest-based earnings (riba).

-• No excessive uncertainty (gharar) or speculative trading
+• No excessive uncertainty (gharar) or speculative trading.

 Instead, portfolios focus on companies and funds that align with ethical and halal practices.

-How CUSP supports Shariah-compliant investing
+How CUSP Wealth supports Shariah-compliant investing

 • Halal-certified ETFs and stocks are included in the portfolio.

-• Idle cash interest is disabled by default, so you won’t earn or pay interest unless you choose to enable it
+• Idle cash interest is disabled by default, so you won’t earn or pay interest unless you choose to enable it.

 Key benefits of Shariah-compliant portfolios

-• Grow your wealth while staying aligned with your values
+• Grow your wealth while staying aligned with your values.

-• Invest in diverse, global markets through halal-certified funds
+• Invest in diverse, global markets through halal-certified funds.

-• Flexibility to switch between Conventional and Shariah-compliant portfolios anytime
+• Flexibility to switch between Conventional and Shariah-compliant portfolios anytime.

 Did this answer your question?